pareshagrawal2025/holiday-planner-api/README.md

 ## Test Plan and Performance Test
 - Test plan is available in `docs` directory as `TestDesignDocument.md` file.
 - Performance test is done using Apache JMeter 4.0 tool.
-- Test script available inside `performance_test` directory as `api-load-test.jmx` file.
+- JMeter test script available inside `performance_test` directory as `api-load-test.jmx` file.
-- Application is load tested for 5 minute with 5 users, 150 request per seconds with ramp-up time and 1 seconds.
+- Application is load tested for 5 minute with 5 users, 150 request per seconds with ramp-up period 1 second.

 ## Check Test Reports
 - After successful build, open file manager and navigate to the `{project root}/target/site/jacoco` directory.